Alaska seeks to recover repair costs after bridge strike

 - Many Americans try retirement, then change their minds

-The driver worked for Big Horn Enterprises of Fairbanks and was issued citations.

-Department officials say a claim will be filed against the company’s insurance provider to recover as much of the final estimated costs as possible.
+A claim will be filed against the company’s insurance provider to attempt to recover as much of the final estimated costs as possible, said Jill Reese, a department spokeswoman.

+“Like any owner that gets a settlement, it works like any other insurance claims adjustment,” Reese said.
+“They look at estimates for replacing the bridge.”

+Sometimes that settlement is much less than what the state spends on repairs, officials said.

 Information from: (Anchorage) Alaska Journal of Commerce, http://www.alaskajournal.com